Lipoprotein A1; LPA1; Apo A1; Apo A

 A blood sample drawn from a vein in your arm.

 No test preparation is needed.
-However, since this test may be performed at the same time as a complete lipid profile, overnight fasting may be required.
+However, since this test may be performed at the same time as a complete lipid profile, fasting for 8-12 hours may be required.

 Apolipoproteins are molecules that carry cholesterol in your blood as tiny particles called lipoproteins.
 Apo A is an apolipoprotein that is part of the high-density lipoprotein (HDL) particle.
 HDL is known as the "good" lipoprotein because it helps rid the body of excess cholesterol in the blood.
 Excess cholesterol can deposit in the arteries causing hardening (atherosclerosis) leading to heart disease and other vascular diseases.